brpandey/leetcode-notes/sys-design/hacking/31_social_network_graph_search.md

 ![](imgs/0081.jpg)

 An Edge is used to define direct connections between two entities and is used to traverse the social graph.

-A Shortest Fath is used to store the shortest path between two entities and the common friends they have.
+A Shortest Path is used to store the shortest path between two entities and the common friends they have.
 It uses a compound key of two entity ids (entity_id and target_entity_id).
 The size of Shortest Path is 292 bytes.